Infectious Mononucleosis in Teens and Young Adults

 The cytomegalovirus is a group of viruses in the herpes simplex virus family.
 Most

-healthy persons who get the CMV virus have few, if any, symptoms and have no long-term
+healthy people who get the CMV virus have few, if any, symptoms and have no long-term

-The Epstein-Barr virus (EBV) may cause infectious mononucleosis in teens and young
+The Epstein-Barr virus (EBV) may cause mono in teens and young adults.
+However, even

-last for months longer.
-EBV is not, however, a cause of chronic fatigue syndrome.
+concentrating may last for months longer.
+EBV is not, however, a cause of chronic

-The following are the most common symptoms of mononucleosis.
-However, each adolescent
+fatigue syndrome.
+These are the most common symptoms of mono:

 Swollen lymph glands in the neck, armpits, and groin